koajs/session/Readme.md

   If you want to add prefix for all external session id, you can use `options.prefix`, it will not work if `options.genid` present.

-  If your session store requires data or utilities from context, `opts.ContextStore` is alse supported. `ContextStore` must be a class which claims three instance methods demonstrated above. `new ContextStore(ctx)` will be executed on every request.
+  If your session store requires data or utilities from context, `opts.ContextStore` is also supported. `ContextStore` must be a class which claims three instance methods demonstrated above. `new ContextStore(ctx)` will be executed on every request.

 ### Events